Best Flooring for Kitchens: Complete Buyer’s Guide

 Posted on by Online Carpets

-Popular choices often revolve around stone, ceramic or tiles because they’re water-resistant and easy to clean.
-However, these also have the negatives of being easy to scratch, scuff and even chip, and the grout can harbour dirt and bacteria, which is far from ideal in a cooking area.
-These unsightly chips can then become hard to clean, needing greater upkeep with expensive cleaning products to make sure they remain hygienic, and if they are sharp they could even need replacing.
+These unsightly chips can then become hard to clean, needing greater upkeep with expensive cleaning products to make sure they remain hygienic.
+If they are sharp, they could even need replacing.
 Being quite costly to put in, in the first place, further replacement then makes them even more cost-prohibitive for the budget-conscious consumer.

-Tile and ceramic flooring can sometimes become very slippery when liquids are spilt causing a potential hazard for children and members of the family who aren’t necessarily stable on their feet.
+Tile and ceramic flooring can sometimes become very slippery when liquids are spilt, causing a potential hazard for children and members of the family who aren’t necessarily stable on their feet.
 All Online Carpets Vinyl flooring has an R10 slip rating and above, making it suitable for all areas of the home.

 Kitchen vinyl flooring can offer a hardwearing and more financially viable alternative to the above whilst still imitating the look and style of tiles or planks, as well as offering far more variety of styles and colours.
 Bolder aesthetics can be achieved with patterned or marble effects in an all-in-one roll so that you don’t have to worry about assembling them.